 Originally from the small town of Dorchester, Ontario, I now live in Vancouver, British Columbia.
-In my free time I write and record music, take photos, and explore the beautiful province I now call home.
+In my free time I write and record music, take photos, and explore this beautiful province.

 I use Cushion to plan projects, track my time, and invoice my clients.
 It’s the best tool I’ve found for managing my freelance business.
 I’m also using Cushion to display my availability throughout this site.
-Right now,
+Like right now,

-Growing up, I enjoyed watching directors’ commentaries of my favourite movies.
 I love learning how people do what they do and think what they think.
+Growing up, I enjoyed watching directors’ commentaries and behind-the-scenes features of my favourite movies.
 In web design and development, the closest comparison to a director’s commentary is getting to see the actual source code for a site.
 You can see how this site is made by viewing the public repo on Github.